KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 **Implementation Notes**

-At the stage prior to OOTF, values shall be quantized using the aperture factor.
+At the stage prior to OOTF, values shall be clamped to 10 000 and normalized.

-Depending on implementation of OOTF and OETF, RGB values may simply be scaled by 10000 before used in the OOTF.

 Pseudocode for BT.2100 reference OOTF

-`color`is in range [0.0 - 1.0]
+`color` in the BT_2100_OOTF function is in range [0.0 - 1.0]
+`sceneColor` is the calculated pixel value from the BRDF.

 ```
 //Note the BT 2100 specification includes a check for [RGB] values <= 0.0003024